BurnOutTrader/fund-forge/README.md

 There are event driven handlers and a buffering system for maintaining speed and consistency from back testing to live trading, to allow for simple strategy design and management similar to common retail trading platforms.

-There is an Option for using a buffered or unbuffered engine in backtesting and live trading, the backtesting functions are designed to mimic the live trading functions, in unbuffered events are forwarded to the strategy receiver as soon as they occur.
+There is an Option for using a buffered or unbuffered engine in backtesting and live trading, the backtesting engines are designed to mimic the live trading engines, in the unbuffered version events are forwarded to the strategy receiver as soon as they occur.
 In the buffered version events are buffered for X Duration and forwarded as a 'StrategyEventBuffer'.
 The strategy will choose which engine to use depending on the initializing parameter 'buffering_duration: Option<Duration>'.

 This allows people familiar with concepts from common retail trading platforms to start building strategies without having to understand the entire code base.